 Department of Defense

-Click HERE to view the terrorist list.
+Click HERE to view the list of terrorists.

 CONDEMNATION OF ILLEGAL WARFARE TREATY